 We define revenue per download as the amount of revenue recognized in a given period divided by the number of paid downloads in that period.
 This metric captures both changes in our pricing, if any, as well as the mix of purchase options that our customers choose, some of which generate more revenue per download than others.
 For example, when a customer pays \$49.00 for five On Demand images, we earn more revenue per download (\$9.80) than when a customer purchases a one-month subscription for \$249.00 and downloads 100 images during the month (\$2.49 per download).
-Over the last three years, revenue from each of our purchase options has grown, however our fastest growing purchase options have been those that generate more revenue per download, most notably our On Demand purchase options.
-Revenue per download has increased steadily over the last three years, almost solely due to change in product mix.
-During this period pricing remained relatively consistent.
+Over the last three years, revenue from each of our purchase options has grown; however, our fastest growing purchase options have been those that generate more revenue per download, most notably our On Demand purchase options.
+Due to this change in product mix, our revenue per download has increased over the last three years.

-Images in Collection
+Images in our Collection

-We define images in collection as the total number of photographs, vectors and illustrations available to customers on our websites at any point in time.
+We define images in our collection as the total number of photographs, vectors and illustrations available to customers on our websites at any point in time.
 We report this metric as of the end of a given period.
 We believe that offering a large selection of images allows us to acquire and retain customers and, therefore, we believe that broadening our selection of high-quality images is an important driver of our revenue growth.